BlakeMoore9/SkinGuardAPI/README.md

 ## 📜 License

-SkinGuardAPI proudly uses the MIT License.
+SkinGuardAPI uses the MIT License.
 Dive deeper into the legalities by checking the [LICENSE](./LICENSE) document.